Electricity usage of an LCD/LED Display or TV Screen

 The power consumption of computer or tv displays vary significantly based on the display technology used, manufacturer and build quality, the size of the screen, what the display is showing (static versus moving images), brightness of the screen and if power saving settings are activated.

-Hours Used Per Day: Enter how many hours the device is being used on average per a day, if the power consumption is lower than 1 hour per a day enter as a decimal.
-(For example: 30 minutes per a day is 0.5)
+Hours Used Per Day: Enter how many hours the device is being used on average per day, if the power consumption is lower than 1 hour per day enter as a decimal.
+(For example: 30 minutes per day is 0.5)

 Power Use (Watts): Enter the average power consumption of the device in watts.

-Price (kWh): Enter the cost you are paying on average per a kilowatt hour, average price in North America is 10 cents.
+Price (kWh): Enter the cost you are paying on average per kilowatt hour, our caculators use the default value of 0.10 or 10 cents.
 To find an exact price check your electricity bill or take a look at Global Electricity Prices.

 LED & LCD screens use the same TFT LCD (thin film transistor liquid crystal display) technology for displaying images on the screen, when a product mentions LED it is referring to the backlighting.
 Older LCD monitors used CCFL (cold cathode fluorescent) backlighting which is generally 20-30% less power efficient compared to LED-backlit LCD displays.